ordina-jworks/ordina-jworks.github.io/_posts/2022-06-13-connecting-the-pods.md

 This comes down to finding a balance between efficiency and adaptability/innovation.

 Another game changer is the number of companies that go belly up.
-This is largely due to the complexity of the market increasing, with new technologies popping up all over and disrupting the market in addition to the previously mentioned globalization increases the number of competitors companies have to deal with.
+This is largely due to the complexity of the market increasing, with new technologies popping up all over and disrupting the market in addition to the previously mentioned globalization which increases the number of competitors companies have to deal with.
 This might have seemed like a new reality, but remember the phrase “Innovate or Die” by Peter Drucker who was already advocating such disruptions back in 1985.
 According to the author, the solution to this disruption is the Coevolutionary Process.
 Every time you adapt, the others in your industry are forced to do so as well and vice versa.